 Catchers in the Hall of Fame

-Maybe I feel this way because I'm a self-avowed Baseball history nerd.
-Regardless, it's simply a magical place.
+Maybe I feel this way because I'm a self avowed Baseball history nerd.

 If I can be awestruck by the place as just a random fan, I can only imagine the immense pride one must feel to have been inducted into the Hall of Fame.
 Your status is cemented as a Baseball immortal.
 A legend.

-How Many Catchers are in the Hall of Fame
+How Many Catchers are in the Hall of Fame?

-Keep reading to learn about the 18 members of this elite group.
+Keep reading to learn about the 19 members of this elite group.

 Please note that the logo corresponding with the inductee's name is the team that the particular inductee is representing on the cap of their Hall of Fame plaque.
 However, if no team is represented, then the logo simply represents the team that the inductee was (arguably) most well known for.

-Additionally, this infographic and the corresponding profile represents those who were elected to the Hall of Fame as Catchers.
+Additionally, this infographic and the corresponding profile represents those who were elected to the Hall of Fame as catchers.

-For example, Joe Torre was a Catcher but was elected to the Hall of Fame as a Manager.
-Also, Craig Biggio was a Catcher in the early part of his career, though for the majority of his career he was a Second Baseman.
+For example, Joe Torre was a catcher but was elected to the Hall of Fame as a Manager.
+Also, Craig Biggio was a catcher in the early part of his career, though for the majority of his career he was a second baseman.

 So check out the infographic to learn more - and please share it with others who might be interested!